illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 The shell will exit once it receives the `exit` command or once it receives an `EOF` **at the beginning of the line**.
 An `EOF` is sent by typing `Ctrl-D` from your terminal.
 It is also sent automatically from a script file (as used with the `-f` flag) once the end of the file is reached.
 This should cause your shell to exit with exit status 0.

 If there are currently stopped or running background processes when your shell receives `exit` or `Control-D` (EOF), you should kill and cleanup each of those children before your shell exits.
-You do not need to worry about SIGKILL.
+You do not need to worry about SIGTERM.

 :warning: If you don't handle `EOF` or `exit` to exit, you will fail many of our test cases!